-Gary Lee is co-chair of the firm’s Finance Department.
-He advises clients on domestic and international restructuring and insolvency matters in the United States, United Kingdom, continental Europe, and Asia.
+Gary is global co-chair of Morrison & Foerster’s Finance Department.
+He advises clients on restructuring and insolvency matters in the United States, United Kingdom, continental Europe, and Asia.

-Mr. Lee acted as lead counsel to Residential Capital and its subsidiaries in their chapter 11 cases and represents several hedge funds in restructuring and liquidation proceedings, including several matters in the Madoff SIPA proceedings.
-Mr. Lee has been heavily involved in the implementation of foreign liquidations and schemes of arrangement in the United States and has been closely involved with issues arising under chapter 15 of the U.S. Bankruptcy Code.
-Notably, Mr. Lee represented two of the largest Icelandic banks in their restructuring proceedings in Iceland.
-Mr. Lee has acted as counsel to the acquirer—in and out of chapter 11—in several major international asset purchases of mining, smelting, and oil and gas operations.
+Gary represents debtors and creditors in domestic and cross-border restructuring and liquidation proceedings.
+He is currently representing an ad hoc group of holders of “Constitutional Debt” issued or guaranteed by the Commonwealth of Puerto Rico, and has acted as lead counsel to Residential Capital and its subsidiaries in their chapter 11 cases.
+He has been heavily involved in the implementation of foreign liquidations and schemes of arrangement in the United States and closely involved with issues arising under chapter 15 of the U.S. Bankruptcy Code.
+Notably, Gary represented two of the largest Icelandic banks in their restructuring proceedings in Iceland.
+He has also acted as counsel to the acquirer — in and out of chapter 11 — in several major international asset purchases of mining, smelting, and oil and gas operations.

-Mr. Lee is a fellow of the American Bar Association, and former co-chair of the Transnational Bankruptcy Committee of the International Insolvency Institute.
-Additionally, he is a former member of the City Bar’s Insurance Law Committee, and is the former co-chair of its Insolvency Committee.
+He is a fellow of the American Bar Association and former co-chair of the Transnational Bankruptcy Committee of the International Insolvency Institute.
+Additionally, Gary is a former member of the City Bar’s Insurance Law Committee and former co-chair of its Insolvency Committee.

 In re Real Industry, Inc.(Bankr.
 D. Del.)
 Counsel to Real Industry, Inc., Real Alloy Recycling, Inc., and their affiliated debtors in their chapter 11 cases.
 Real Industry is a holding company with approximately one billion dollars in tax attributes.
 Real Alloy, a subsidiary of Real Industry, is a large-scale recycler of aluminum with operations throughout the United States, Canada, Mexico, and Europe.
 The debtors collectively filed for chapter 11 to restructure approximately $400 million in funded debt obligations and approximately $75 million in other obligations.
 In May 2018, Real Industry’s chapter 11 plan, which preserved its tax attributes, went effective and Real Alloy closed a sale of all its assets and operations, preserving 2,000 jobs and critical business relationships.